The CoALA Lab

 Augmenting human intelligence

-How can we design technologies that augment and amplify human cognitive abilities — bringing out the best of human ability in fundamentally human endeavors such as social, creative, or care-based work?
+How can we design technologies that augment human cognitive abilities — bringing out the best of human expertise to address complex real-world challenges?

 Large JPG-20140228_Trade 151_0046.jpg